-In section II we introduce the interface model, define important observables, and explain our strategy for their calculation.
+In Sec.
+II we introduce the interface model, define important observables, and explain our strategy for their calculation.
 We also review the expected scaling relations for the avalanche statistics.

-In section III, we construct the theory at tree level.
-We start with calculating the moments of the instantaneous velocity in subsection III A, before introducing in subsection III B a non-linear equation, which we call the instanton equation, to efficiently resum them.
-In subsection III C we calculate the joint probability distribution for the center-of-mass velocity at one and several times.
+In Sec.
+III, we construct the theory at tree level.
+We start with calculating the moments of the instantaneous velocity in Sec.
+III A, before introducing in Sec.
+III B a nonlinear equation, which we call the instanton equation, to efficiently resum them.
+In Sec.
+III C we calculate the joint probability distribution for the center-of-mass velocity at one and several times.
 From that we extract various velocity probability distributions, and calculate the average shape of an avalanche, as well as its variance which we call the second shape.
-In subsection IIID we show that the solution of the instanton equation encodes the response to a small step in the applied force.
-In subsection IIIF we recover the quasi-static avalanche-size distribution.
-In Section III G we discuss the relation between the tree theory and the mean-field theory: We show that the tree theory is equivalent to (i.e. is exact for) the Brownian force model, and, for the center of mass only, to the ABBM model.
-We also show that the so-called improved tree theory, i.e. the tree theory with renormalized values for the disorder and the friction parameters, is the correct meanfield limit (for $d = d{uc}$) of the underlying field theory to be discussed in the following section IV.
-Our approach is based on the Langevin equation and on the MSR dynamical action; alternatively one can use a Fokker-Planck description, as is explained in subsection III G 4.
-It is this latter description which was introduced by ABBM [2, 3] for a particle, but whose use seems to be restricted to the latter.
-In subsection III H we obtain a number of results beyond the center-of-mass motion, such as the local averaged shape following a local step in the force, as well as the spatial and time dependence of the second shape.
+In Sec.
+III D we show that the solution of the instanton equation encodes the response to a small step in the applied force.
+In Sec.
+III F we recover the quasistatic avalanche-size distribution.
+In Sec.
+III G we discuss the relation between the tree theory and the mean-field theory: We show that the tree theory is equivalent to (i.e. is exact for) the Brownian-force model, and, for the center of mass only, to the ABBM model.
+We also show that the so-called improved tree theory, i.e., the tree theory with renormalized values for the disorder and the friction parameters, is the correct mean-field limit (for $d = d{uc}$) of the underlying field theory to be discussed in the following section IV.
+Our approach is based on the Langevin equation and on the MSR dynamical action; alternatively one can use a Fokker-Planck description, as is explained in Sec.
+III G4.
+It is this latter description which was introduced by ABBM [2,3] for a particle, but whose use seems to be restricted to the latter.
+In Sec.
+III H we obtain a number of results beyond the center-of-mass motion, such as the local averaged shape following a local step in the force, as well as the spatial and time dependence of the second shape.

-In section IV, we study the loop corrections, for $d < d{\rm uc}$.
-We explain the general framework in subsection IV A, before introducing a simplified theory in section IV B, containing all the needed ingredients for the one-loop calculation.
-The latter is solved perturbatively in subsection IV C. We then discuss in detail the 1-loop, i.e. $O(\epsilon)$, corrections to the velocity distribution in subsection IV D. We derive the necessary counterterms in subsection IV F. The extension to long-ranged elasticity is detailed in subsection IV G.
+In Sec.
+IV, we study the loop corrections, for $d < d{uc}$.
+We explain the general framework in Sec.
+IV A, before introducing a simplified theory in Sec.
+IV B, containing all the needed ingredients for the one-loop calculation.
+The latter is solved perturbatively in Sec.
+IV C. We then discuss in detail the one-loop, i.e., $O(\epsilon)$, corrections to the velocity distribution in Sec.
+IV D. We derive the necessary counter-terms in Sec.
+IV F. The extension to long-ranged elasticity is detailed in Sec.
+IV G.

 The above theory was developed in terms of the velocity \dot{u} as the dynamical variable.
-In section V we discuss how to perform the same calculations using the more standard theory in terms of the position u.
+In Sec.
+V we discuss how to perform the same calculations using the more standard theory in terms of the position u.
 While this is more involved, it avoids certain technical problems which may be present in the velocity theory, and confirms the validity of the latter.

-Several technical issues are presented in appendices A to P.
+Several technical issues are presented in Appendixes A to P.

 II.
-MODEL, OBSERVABLES AND PROGRAM
+MODEL, OBSERVABLES, AND PROGRAM